aperezdc/js-highlighters-shootout/README.md

 The following have been left out:

+-    [Colocodo](https://github.com/switer/colocodo): Assumes that `document` is
+     defined and only works in the browser.
 -    [SyntaxHighlighter](https://github.com/syntaxhighlighter): Does not work
      directly with NodeJS, even with `--harmony` due to usage of modules.